 Mary Sue: There is some feeling among some of the fandom that there are a few too many "Peggy is awesome" moments without her having the counterbalancing failures and torments that afflict others, such as Joan, Don, and Sal.
 (Her pregnancy storyline being a notable exception.)
 This could partly be attributed to the fact that Peggy is simply not as morally corrupt as most of the cast, rather than being especially great on her own.
 It is really is that cynical of a show.

 Just about every man on the show falls is enamored with Joan to a strange degree, though this is balanced by her obsolete office politics and marital turmoil.

-Megan's initial entry in Season 4 and 5 had hints of this: She was perfect with Don's children, seemed to have 'cured' him of his serial adultery, comes up with the perfect idea for the difficult Heinz account and adeptly rescues it at dinner when they are about to be fired.
-However, in "The Phantom", she is shown to be selfish at the expense of one of her friends as well as hopelessly naive, and later episodes show Don slowly slipping away as she gets more successful in her acting career.
+Megan's initial entry in Season 4 and 5 had hints of this: She was perfect with Don's children, seemed to have 'cured' him of his serial adultery, comes up with the perfect idea for the difficult Heinz account, adeptly rescuing it at dinner when they are about to be fired.
+However, in "The Phantom", she is shown to be selfish and a tad naive, and later episodes show Don slowly slipping away as she gets more successful in her acting career.

 It's getting to the point where he can't shut it off.

 Misaimed Fandom/Do Not Do This Cool Thing: Some viewers seem to genuinely view the show as a depiction of "the good old days".
 They also tend to hate Betty Draper the most for being the character that rains on their parade for showing how "the good old days" could really wreck a person.

 Any chance that the majority of the audience might have had to sympathize with Duck Phillips disappeared along with his dog, Chauncey.